x3dom/x3dom/doc/guide/gettingstarted.rst

     git checkout <version>
     e.g. git checkout 1.2.0

-If you want to build your own copy of jQuery from the Git repository, you need to build it from the sources.
+If you want to build your own copy of X3DOM from the Git repository, you need to build it from the sources.